sdroege/gstreamer-rs/docs/gstreamer-check/docs.md

 # Returns

 a `gboolean` `true` if the waits have been registered, `false` if not.
-(Could be that it timed out waiting or that more waits then waits was found)
+(Could be that it timed out waiting or that more waits than waits was found)
 <!-- impl Harness::fn new -->
 Creates a new harness.
 Works like `Harness::new_with_padnames`, except it assumes the `gst::Element` sinkpad is named "sink" and srcpad is named "src"